 If you think your blog would be a great fit for a particular brand, or there’s a company you’d love to work with, you can pitch for work directly to them.
 Make sure you do your research, then reach out with your pitch to their marketing or PR person.

 Sometimes you may find that brands come across your site and reach out directly to you asking to collaborate.
 To make this easier you can make sure your site has an obvious means to contact you, and you could write that you are open to collaborations within your ‘About’ page.

 Make Money From Your Blog With Adverts

 One of the easiest and most passive ways to earn money from a blog is through display advertising.
 You simply add code to your website which allows an advertising company to display adverts on your blog.

 Advertising companies have varying requirements for joining and what you get paid can vary too.

 So there you go – four ways you can use make money blogging.
-There are others – some people create their own products to sell via their blog, ebooks, courses, photography etc, and some offer their services as a freelance blog writer.
-I’m sure there are plenty of other ways to earn an income blogging, but those four above are probably the main ones to get started with.
+There are others – some people create their own products to sell via their blog, eBooks, courses, photography etc, and some offer their services as a freelance blog writer.
+I’m sure there are plenty of other ways to earn an income blogging, such as developing and selling your own courses and products, but those four above are probably the main ones to get started with.